 Since 2013, we have aggregated partners, advisors, and team members – with globally-rare and complementary expertizes in open high-security IT technologies, spanning the entire IT supply chain – to a new standard, certifications, open computing base and ecosystem that sustainably radically exceed state-of-the-art in the trustworthiness, and trustworthiness measurability, of the most critical digital communications and artificial intelligence systems; while preserving or increasing legitimate and constitutional targeted cyber-investigation capabilities.

 Our revolutionary approach is base on uncompromising applications our Trustless Computing Paradigms, whereby users renounce to the need or assumption of any and all unverified trust through the entire supply chain and lifecycle of a given end-2-end IT service, and by setting organization processes that intrinsically and transparently ensure an extreme level of inspection relative to complexity – by highly competent and ethnically-aligned experts – for the design of all technologies and human processes critically involved.
 It will also constitute the computing service and device with the least amount of software and firmware in its critical stacks that is not Free and Open Source Software.

-Our goals are pursued through our Trustless Computing Initiatives: Campaigns for Trustless Computing Paradigms, Manifesto, and Whitepaper; the Free and Safe in Cyberspace event series; TRUSTLESS.AI startup spin-off; Trustless Computing Cluster and Campus proposal.
+Our goals are pursued through our 4 main action lines: campaigns for Trustless Computing Paradigms, Manifesto, and Whitepaper; the Free and Safe in Cyberspace global event series; TRUSTLESS.AI startup spin-off; the Trustless Computing Cluster and Campus proposal.

 a) Contribute to enabling the responsible remote exercise of political and communication civil rights, democratization, and the defense of the sovereignty of citizens and elected institutions; by making available – to all and cheaply – computing devices that deliver a constitutionally-meaningful level of privacy and security.